tess1o/go-ecoflow-exporter/docs/prometheus.md

       Rest API in order to get the data.
 Default value is 30 seconds.
 Align this value with `docker-compose/prometheus/prometheus.yml`
     - `DEBUG_ENABLED` - enable debug log messages.
 Default value is "false".
 To enable use values `true` or `1`
     - `GRAFANA_USERNAME` - admin username in Grafana.
+Default value: `grafana`.
 Can be changed later in Grafana UI
     - `GRAFANA_PASSWORD` - admin password in Grafana.
+Default value: `grafana`.
 Can be changed later in Grafana UI
 4. Save `.env` file with your changes.
 5. Start all containers: `docker-compose -f docker-compose/grafana-compose.yml -f docker-compose/exporter-remote-compose.yml up -f docker-compose/prometheus-compose.yml up -d`
      ```